“Wide variety of topics changed how I viewed not only research but learning and culture in general […]”

 Brought to you by

-The Research Skills Academy started in 2021, founded by discussions with Santa Fe students:
+The Research Skills Academy started in 2021, inspired in part by discussions with Santa Fe students.